James R. Swinderman

 Situation

-Standex Custom Hoists was a technically capable, market-respected manufacturer operating in a highly customized, low-volume / high-mix environment.
+Custom Hoists (a division of Standex Internatial) was a technically capable, market-respected manufacturer operating in a highly customized, low-volume / high-mix environment.
 Despite strong demand, the business struggled with inconsistent execution, long lead times, margin pressure, and unreliable delivery performance.

 On-time delivery had deteriorated to approximately 40%, internal workflows were fragmented, and financial performance lagged the company’s market position.